gospino123/gospino123-uf/README.md

 * Git Commit Example:
   * `type(scope): subject` from [Art of Writing a Good Commit Message - Dev](https://dev.to/wordssaysalot/art-of-writing-a-good-commit-message-56o7)

+  * Also, WIP: Work in progress, sort of an overarching miscellaneous

 ###### Branching Procedures
 ```mermaid